mfontani/ansi2html/README.md

-You can download a pre-packaged binary from the [releases page](https://github.com/mfontani/ansi2html/releases), or use a tool such as [ubi](https://github.com/houseabsolute/ubi) to fetch it and install it to your local `$HOME/bin` (assuming it's in your `$PATH`, it'll Just Work®).
+You can download a pre-packaged binary from the [releases page](https://github.com/mfontani/ansi2html/releases), where binaries for both Linux and Windows are available, or use a tool such as [ubi](https://github.com/houseabsolute/ubi) to fetch it and install it to your local `$HOME/bin` (assuming it's in your `$PATH`, it'll Just Work®).